This is a guest post from Penelope of The Flyaway Girl

 (1a, Forum Buildings, St James’s Parade, Bath BA1 1UG)

-This coffee shop is my normal go-to place in Bath, especially if I have some work to do and it is still fairly early in the day.
+This Bath coffee shop is my normal go-to place, especially if I have some work to do and it is still fairly early in the day.
 I love the staff here and even when I come back after being away for a few weeks (or months!) they recognise me and ask me how I’m doing and often also what countries I’ve been to (hehe they know me well).

 They do a variety of drinks and my usual choice here is a soy caramel latte or a soy vanilla latte (£3).
 In the summer, their smoothies are SO good and gloriously refreshing on a hot day (and my personal favourite is the Green Reviver – mmmm refreshing AND healthy)!

 They also have a great selection of food, including avocado on toast, soup, a variety of sandwiches and a variety of cakes and other baked goods.
 I don’t tend to eat there as there’s not a huge selection of dairy-free food (hello, lactose intolerance, you suck) but they are quite happy to adapt their dishes if they can when you ask them!